Golden Retriever Growth & Weight Chart (With Growth Stage Pictures)

 Your dog will look like an adult at this point, but they’ll still behave like a puppy.
 This will continue for several years, and many Goldens never fully grow out of it (it’s part of their charm).

 The teenage rebelliousness should be wearing off by this point, and your dog is ready to begin training in earnest.
-A year-old Golden is mature and intelligent enough to handle anything that you want to teach them, so don’t let them off the hook.
+A 1-year-old Golden is mature and intelligent enough to handle anything that you want to teach them, so don’t let them off the hook.

-They’re due for another DHPP and rabies booster at this point.
+They are due for another DHPP and rabies booster at this point.
 You should still be feeding them twice daily, and they should stay on puppy kibble for at least another 6 months.

 When Do Golden Retrievers Stop Growing?

 Goldens reach their full height between 9 and 12 months old.
 Females tend to get there faster, but males will be taller in the end.
+They’ll keep on adding weight until they’re at least 18 months old, so don’t be alarmed if your dog looks a little thin.

 Once they start to fill out, it’s time to switch them from calorie-dense puppy kibble to high-protein adult food.
 You may also need to cut back on the amount that you feed them.